amrutprabhu/amrutprabhu.github.io/data/blog/2022/spring-boot-fetch-secrets-from-aws-secrets-manager.md

 Here we start the two testcontainers, LocalStackContainer and MySQLcontainer.

 The LocalStackContainer has an instruction to copy an init script to the `docker-entrypoint-initaws.d` folder which will create the secret in LocalStack.
-It's the same script we had seen above while starting the docker compose
+It's the same script we had seen above while starting the docker-compose file.

 Next, we have the MySQLContainer with a database name, a user, and a password configured for the database.

-Next, let’s initialize the properties with values from TestContainers
+Next, let’s initialize the properties with values from TestContainers.

 ```java
 @BeforeAll